stonedscone/walnut/README.md

 ## License

-All code and assets are original work.
-Art, engine, and design by Samuel J. Feliciano.
+All code and assets are for whatever use people see fit if they like it.
+Final game will be rewritten.